 Administrator intervention depends on the offense committed, the student's previous actions, and the seriousness of the misbehavior.
-Level II acts of misconduct include those student acts that interfere with the orderly educational process in the classroom, on school property, or at a school sponsored event.
-A teacher who observes a student engaged in a Level II or higher misconduct will complete a discipline referral, refer the student to the Principal or Student Services Coordinator for intervention, and the parents or guardians will be notified.
+Level I acts of misconduct include those student acts that interfere with the orderly educational process in the classroom, on school property, or at a school sponsored event.
+Threats of violence, whether made in person, in writing, on social media or behavioral messages, could fall under this category.

+A teacher who observes a student engaged in a Level I or higher misconduct will complete a discipline referral, refer the student to the Principal or Student Services Coordinator for intervention, and the parents or guardians will be notified.
 A copy of the discipline referral will be sent home to parents.

-Level II acts of misconduct include but are not limited to:
+Level I acts of misconduct include but are not limited to:

-- 1. Repeat Level I violations
+- 1. Repeat classroom violations

 - 2. Leaving without permission, including classroom and/or school grounds

 - 3. Excessive unexcused absences

 - 4. Extreme profanity or obscene gestures

 - 5. Inappropriate displays of affection

 - 6. Failure to abide by rules at extracurricular activities

 - 7. Academic dishonesty/cheating/plagiarism or copying the work of other students

 - 8. Minor vandalism

 - 9. Major cafeteria disturbances

 - 10. Disruptive behavior on a school bus or at a school bus stop

 - 11. Minor physical contact without injury

 - 12. Truancy

 - 13. Sending or forwarding inappropriate emails, including email containing offensive language, untruthful statements, junk e-mail, chain letters, or jokes that result in a disruption to the educational environment

 - 14. Any act interfering with the orderly educational process in the classroom or the school